1-877-929-7245

 Day 10 - The Nordland Railway and Bodø

 After an early breakfast, we depart Trondheim for an unforgettable journey north on the sensational Nordland Railway, a 452-mile journey to Bodø.
-Affectionately known as the Polar Express due to the picture-book scenes enroute, as we travel through some of Norway's most amazing landscapes, we experience a slideshow of mountain vistas, tranquil fjords and glimmering lakes rolling past the windows of our comfortable carriage.
+Affectionately known as the Polar Express due to the picture-book scenery, the train travels through some of Norway's most impressive landscapes, presenting mountain vistas, tranquil fjords and glimmering lakes at every turn.

-The Nordland takes us through the beautiful and varied landscapes of northern Norway, and we cross the Arctic Circle at 66 degrees north shortly before reaching the town of Lonsdal, the highest point on the route.
-There is a chance we might see reindeer in the mountains or the elusive sea eagle soaring over the picturesque coast.
-In the height of summer, the sun may illuminate our entire journey, giving us the spectacular experience of nearly 24-hour daytime.
+The Nordland takes us through the beautiful and varied landscapes of northern Norway.
+We cross the Arctic Circle at 66 degrees north shortly before reaching the town of Lønsdal, the highest point on the route.
+Keep watch for reindeer in the mountains or the elusive sea eagle soaring over the picturesque coast.
+In the height of summer, the Midnight Sun may illuminate our entire journey, giving us the spectacular experience of nearly 24-hour daylight.
 The train reaches Fauske before turning west for the final approach to Bodø, our scenic base for the night.
-We are transferred by coach to our hotel where we have dinner.
+We are transferred by coach to our hotel, where we have dinner.
+Overnight Bodø.

 Includes